PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

         - Template directories

     1. Use Drush to run the pattern builder import command
-        - If there are new patterns, first rsync webrh
+        - If there are new patterns, then sync changes to the patternbuilder schema and template directories.
-        - SSL into sandbox
         - Run `drush pbi`

     1. View the imported patterns now stored as paragraph bundles